 LiveLight works well with most games.

-LiveLight is discrete dynamic back-lighting system designed for panel TVs and PC monitors.
+LiveLight is a discrete dynamic back-lighting system designed for panel TVs and PC monitors.
 Color and brightness of individual LED-strips change depending on what is currently displaying on the screen.
 When back-light adjusts directly to the screen, it won’t take your attention off the media like static lighting would.

 Ambibox also has a Kodi Add-on.